New Relic's .NET agent stores two types of log files in the

-- Agent logs: These filenames begin with newrelic_agent_.
+- Agent logs: These file names begin with

-- Profiler logs: These filenames begin with NewRelic.Profiler.
+- Profiler logs: These file names begin with

 When troubleshooting your New Relic .NET agent, ensure it has been configured to generate

 debug level log files, and monitor the size of your log file closely.
 Logging at

 debug generates a lot of data very quickly.
 After reproducing your problem, return the log level to

 C:\ProgramData\New Relic\.NET Agent is in a hidden folder, update your Windows settings so that you can see it.
 To generate New Relic for .NET log files: